wtaysom/JavaScript-Canvas-Game-Course/notes.md

 * Change intersection to require a real overlap.
 * Make diagonal movement speed the same speed as cardinal movement speed.
 * Measure cool downs in milliseconds.
+* Have hitting a bad guy lead to death.
+* Have bad guys shoot.
+* Increase difficulty.

 # Fun For Later